Cooksey99/Cooksey99/README.md

  About Me
 </h2>
 <div>
-As a tech enthusiast, I decided to pursue a life as a software developer through self-teaching and eventually a coding bootcamp App Academy.
-Throughout my time there, not only did I learn many technologies (JavaScript, Python, PostgreSQL, Express.js, etc.); I dramatically increased my ability to learn, collaborate with a team, and most importantly: love what I do (coding).
-Since that period, I have worked in professional environments and strengthened my skills through additional studies and paid projects.
-My current focus is blockchain technologies, specifically in the superior language, Rust 🦀!
-<br></br>
-Now for the part that probably seems like an online dating profile:
-When I'm not working with code, I can often be found studying finance, hardware, blockchain technologies, or (hopefully this part does not prematurely end our relationship) watching my Kansas City Chiefs dominate on the football field.
-<br></br>
-If you are reading this and share the same interests, maybe we can collaborate sometime and share knowledge.
+Tech enthusiast turned software developer with a passion for blockchain and system development (especially Rust 🦀).
+I thrive on learning, collaborating, and building.
+When I'm not coding, you might find me geeking out on finance, hardware, or cheering on the Kansas City Chiefs.
+If you share the same interests, maybe we can collaborate sometime and share knowledge.
 I am always down to collaborate and learn something new!
 </div>